UTexas

 Sec.
 11–501.
 Investigation

-1. When the Dean of Students receives information that a student has allegedly violated university policy, the Dean of Students will perform an initial assessment and determine, based on the information contained in the referral, if an investigation is merited, or if the referral shall be maintained without further action.
-If further investigation is merited, the Dean of Students will:
+1. When Student Conduct receives information that a student has allegedly violated university policy, Student Conduct will perform an initial assessment and determine, based on the information contained in the referral, if an investigation is merited, or if the referral shall be maintained without further action.
+If further investigation is merited, Student Conduct will conduct an investigation into the allegation(s), which will include an opportunity for the student to hear and respond to the allegation(s).

-2. After conducting the investigation and initial assessment with the student, the Dean of Students will:
+2. After conducting the investigation and initial assessment with the student, Student Conduct will:

 1. Issue a No Finding Letter in instances where the preponderance of the evidence does not support the finding of a violation; or